 • Personal essay describing your history and interest in pursuing an advanced degree in school psychology

-• Three letters of recommendation along with the recommendation form are required from a professor or employment supervisor if your place of employment is related to the field of psychology
+• Three letters of recommendation are required from a professor or employment supervisor if your place of employment is related to the field of psychology

 • Official transcripts of all prior undergraduate and graduate institutions attended.
 Transcripts must be from regionally accredited institutions.

 • A current resume